 As a veteran of my company, I found attending Wharton has done a lot to juice my internal credibility, especially when I pull out the data and show the science behind it.
 I manage the corporate Enterprise Legal Management sales group for LexisNexis’s software division.
-One of the tools Wharton introduced was sales allocation software [used to determine how best deploy your sales force].
+One of the tools Wharton introduced was sales allocation software [used to determine how best to deploy your sales force].
 Within my department I am using it to determine whether I want to strike a headcount in one division and reallocate it to another division as well as get funding for another spot.
 I ran the numbers and I expect to be able add about 10% in sales to my group.

 I also plan to share what I learned about sales contest best practices with my peers and propose we restructure our sales contest culture.
 It’s clear from all the research and being at Wharton that having one big winner is the wrong philosophy.
 A better philosophy is to spread the wealth – to have more winners to keep people engaged.